dcramer/gamegame/tests/NETWORKING.md

 - Requests to `localhost`, `127.0.0.1`, and `[::1]` are allowed so local helpers (e.g. the test Postgres instance) can still be reached.
 - Everything else is blocked unless a test opts in.
 - `networkServer.resetHandlers()` is run after every test so mocks stay isolated.
+- OpenAI chat + embeddings endpoints have baseline handlers so most tests can run without extra setup.
+Override them by calling `networkServer.use(...)` in your test when you need custom behaviour.

 ## Adding mocks